maxxokk/MTRX_FINAL_PROJECT/README.md

 ### Valid input
 Valid input is running the project and calling on the function

+LIDAR wiring -
+   ground to ground x2
+   SDA to pB7
+   SCL to pB6
+   LASPWM to PA8

 ### Functions and modularity
 The project has one module – LIDAR Module